Whatsapp Icon

 Withdrawal from Social Activities: Cancer patients often find themselves drawing back from social interactions.
 If you notice a significant decrease in engagement with family, friends, or hobbies that were once joyful, it might indicate depression.

-Persistent Sadness or Hopelessness: While its normal for someone with cancer to experience sadness, depression is marked by an overwhelming and persistent sense of despair.
-Pay attention to continued expressions of hopelessness or a constant melancholic demeanor.
+Persistent Sadness or Hopelessness: While it is normal for someone with cancer to experience sadness, depression is marked by an overwhelming and persistent sense of despair.
+Pay attention to continued expressions of hopelessness or a constant melancholic demeanour.

 Changes in Eating Habits: Depression can lead to drastic changes in appetite and eating habits.
 Some might lose interest in eating altogether, while others could turn to comfort foods.
 Opt for nutrient-rich, plant-based foods to help maintain health, such as avocados, nuts, and whole grains.